2i2c-org/2i2c-org.github.io/content/jobs/2022/product-community-lead.md

 * **Develop a product and service culture** that balances intuition, community research, and data to create delightful experiences and maximize our impact.
 * **Define key goals and evaluation criteria for the success of our communities**, and work with others at 2i2c to measure and refine these goals, communicate our impact internally, and use this experience to refine our team processes and strategy.
-* **Develop an organizational strategy** for how 2i2c should grow its product and community success operations over time, including making new hires, defining new roles, and defining interconnections between these roles and the broader 2i2c team.
+* **Develop an organizational strategy** for how 2i2c should grow its service and community engagement operations over time, including making new hires, defining new roles, and defining interconnections between these roles and the broader 2i2c team.
 * **Develop a communications plan** that communicates 2i2c’c impact and positions 2i2c as a leading advocate for community-owned interactive computing infrastructure.
 * **Collaborate around sustainability and stakeholder engagement**.
 2i2c aims to sustain itself through a combination of paid services, grants, and stakeholder partnerships.
 This role will collaborate with others at 2i2c in defining and carrying out these efforts.